"Children increasingly receive the help and support they need from the right people at the righ...

 Personal and family background

-My wife and I have lived in Keevil for 22 years.
+My wife and I have lived in Keevil for 25 years.
 Our two sons have since left home, both now serving in uniform, one as an officer in the British Army and the other as a police officer in Wiltshire Police.
-We are established members of the active community in the village and I have been a parish councillor in the village for 8 years.
+We are established members of the active community in the village and I had been a parish councillor in the village for 8 years including a 4 year stint as the Chairman.
 I am able to bring a host of skills and experience to this role, having been engaged in public service for nearly 40 years.
 Equally, in my policing career, I have seen and appreciated the difficulties some members of society face.
-In addition, my role as a senior police officer provided me with many skills linked to teams, motivation and working in challenging environments, especially associated with shrinking budgets.
+In addition, my role as a senior police officer provided me with many skills linked to teams, motivation and working in challenging environments, especially associated with shrinking budgets and increasing demand on services.

 Help and advice